-The Sweat Lodge or Temascal or inipi comes from Native traditions.
-It was developed as a ceremonial way of prayer to connect with higher frequencies, to purify the body and mind, and to uplift the spirit.
-It is an ancient and pure form medicine.
-A temple to honour the elements of earth, fire, water and air.
-The temascal has gradually become a regular PachaMama tradition, taking place more or less once a week by the river.
+The Sweat Lodge or Temascal was developed as a ceremonial way of prayer to connect with higher frequencies, to purify the body and mind, and to uplift the spirit.
+It is an ancient and pure medicine, a temple to honor the elements of earth, fire, water and air.
+The Temascal has gradually become a regular PachaMama tradition, taking place more or less once a week by the river.

-PachaMama has adopted the ceremony as it was passed on the community members respecting and honoring the ways and instructions passed on.
+PachaMama has adopted the ceremony as it was passed on, the community members respecting and honoring the ways and instructions.

-A sweat lodge typically lasts four “doors” or rounds, to the four directions, represented with colors, shamanic spirit guides and different elements.
+A Sweatlodge typically lasts four “doors” or rounds, to the four directions, represented with colors, spirit guides and different elements.

 Between rounds, more hot stones are brought in and the heat is built gradually until it reaches a certain peak.